Mohamed-H-Hussein/Research-Trainings-2024/README.md

 As an **M.Sc. candidate in Biochemistry & Molecular Biology**, specializing in **Molecular Cancer Biology and Bioinformatics**, these trainings provided experience in:

-* Multi-omics data integration and analysis
+* Data analysis and integration
 * EEG signal processing and machine learning for BCI applications
 * Genomic workflows in biodiversity and bioinformatics pipelines
 * Scientific documentation, reproducible workflows, and collaborative research